deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 People practically fled.

-"Based on the little… '*chat'* I just had with the halls of power in this great nation of ours..."
-Byron began, once the last door was closed “It seems I need to hire me a no-man.
+"Based on the little… '*chat'* I just had with the halls of power in this great nation of ours…" Byron began, once the last door was closed "It seems I need to hire me a no-man.
 Somebody who, if I've got fifty people kissing my ass and telling me we're golden, if I look at you and you shake your head, we bury that idea and never speak of it again.
-Sound like something you can do?”
+Sound like something you can do?"

 "Does this thing come with a salary?"
 Kevin asked.
 He judged it correctly---Byron laughed.

 "Hah!
 And an office." he said.
-“Though if half the things I hear about your cooking are true, I might include attending to the comestibles on your list of duties.”
+"Though if half the things I hear about your cooking are true, I might include attending to the comestibles on your list of duties."

 "I could be persuaded to take a job like that."

-"Good… good" Byron cleared his throat again. “...We dodged a bullet.
-By *this* much.” he confided, holding up two narrowly spaced fingers for illustration.
+"Good… good" Byron cleared his throat again. "…We dodged a bullet.
+By *this* much." he confided, holding up two narrowly spaced fingers for illustration.

 "Dodged at least two by my count."
 Kevin agreed.

 "Yeah… I'll see you in the office tomorrow.
 You got a place to stay?"

 "HR already got my hotel room sorted out."
 Kevin told him.
-“Guess I'd better see them about somewhere more permanent, huh?”
+"Guess I'd better see them about somewhere more permanent, huh?"

 "You do that."
 Byron agreed.
 He shook Kevin's hand and wandered out of the room, clearly still deep in thought.